Vietnam.vn - Nền tảng quảng bá Việt Nam

 Talking about the delicious and strange dishes of Hung Yen province, we cannot ignore the specialty Dong Tao chicken or Dong Cao chicken - a unique and rare breed of chicken in Vietnam.

 The outstanding feature of this breed of chicken is its large, rough and ugly legs, with the impression of giant feet.
-This is also a pet of many people and is also a very popular gift every Tet holiday.
+This is also a pet of many people and is also a very popular gift every Tet.

-This is a special breed of chicken from Dong Tao commune, Khoai Chau district, Hung Yen province.
-People used to use it for worshiping and festivals, or to present to the King.
-Dong Tao chicken is on the list of rare poultry breeds in Vietnam whose genetic resources are currently being preserved.
+This is a special chicken breed of Dong Tao commune, Khoai Chau district, Hung Yen province, people used to use it for worshiping and festivals, or to present to the King.
+Dong Tao chicken is on the list of rare poultry breeds of Vietnam whose genetic resources are currently being preserved.

-The chicken is a large breed of chicken, with a majestic appearance, a large body, red skin, a majestic head, and sturdy legs.
+The chicken is a large breed, with a majestic appearance, a large body, red skin, a majestic head, and sturdy legs.
 The male Dong Tao chicken has two basic feathers including plum (purple mixed with black) and plum color.
-The chicken also has rough legs, the pair of large rooster legs and surrounding the front legs is a layer of scaly skin arranged in no rows, the remaining part (3/4 of the area) is rough skin like the surface of a mulberry fruit, the 4 toes are spread out, the toes are clearly divided, the feet are thick and balanced so the chicken walks steadily.
-The rooster's comb is a sun comb (short and tapered) purple red, the wattles and earlobes are red, underdeveloped, looking neat and strong.
+The chicken also has rough legs, the pair of large rooster legs and surrounding the front legs is a layer of scaly skin arranged in irregular rows, the remaining part (3/4 of the area) is rough skin like the surface of a mulberry fruit, 4 toes spread out, clearly divided into toes, thick, balanced feet so the chicken walks firmly.
+The comb of the rooster is a sun comb (short and tight) purple red, wattles and earlobes are red, underdeveloped, looking neat and strong.

-Hens have three basic coats: banana-shaped coat - light yellow, brown-shaped coat - the color of dry banana leaves, and ivory-shaped coat - milky white.
+Hens have three basic coats: banana-shaped coat - light yellow, brown-colored or light brown - the color of dry banana leaves, and ivory-colored - milky white.
 The feathers on the neck and wings of hens often have a mixture of yellow, milky white, reddish brown, and black feathers.
 Hens also have combs similar to those of roosters, but they are only 1/3 as big as those of roosters.

-The featherless skin areas on the chickens (both male and female) are red.
+The featherless skin areas on the body of chickens (both male and female) are red.
 Newly hatched chickens have opaque white feathers.
-Newly hatched chickens weigh 38-40g, feather growth is slow, when fully grown, the male weighs over 4.5kg and the female weighs over 3.5kg.
-The chicken meat is delicious and sweet with a large, pinkish breast, thigh muscles with bundles of muscle overlapping each other in the meat without tendons, not tough.
+Newly hatched chickens weigh 38-40g, feather growth is slow, when fully grown, the male weighs over 4.5kg and the female over 3.5kg.
+The chicken meat is delicious, sweet with a large pink breast, thigh muscles with bundles of muscles overlapping each other in the meat without tendons, not tough.

 Một trang trại nuôi gà Đông Tảo. (Ảnh: Minh Sơn/Vietnam+)